On This Page

 "Dreaming of Macau's sunny shores?
 October is the sweet spot for beach weather.
-Get ready for vibrant nights and busy streets."
+The nightlife scene here is not to be missed."

 We built this guide using recent climate data, hotel price trends, and our own trips, so you can pick the right month without guesswork.